CHACHOKI EYE CAMP – ROTARY IN ACTION

 Our club started the Chachoki Eye Camp Project in 2010 in collaboration with Rotarian Gurdip Bahra, and has been supporting it every year along with Bahra family.
 To date 1,300 people have had free cataract surgery.

 The club decided to honour two individuals who have been instrumental in the success of the project.
 Gurdip Bahra travelled to his ancestral village of Chachoki, Punjab, India and presented Paul Harris Fellowships at the 15th Eye Camp to Mr. Sarup Singh Bansal and Dr. Tushar Aggarwal.
 82 year old Mr. Sarup Singh Bansal is the secretary of the Trust managing the hospital in Chachoki and has been closely associated with the hospital for the last 21 years.
 Dr. Tushar Aggarwal, aged 44, is an ophthalmic surgeon and has been with the hospital for the last 13 years.
 Dr. Aggarwal has vast experience and has carried out 12,000 cataract surgeries in his career.
-60 patients have been identified for free cataract surgery at this camp.
-Patients are given appointments for the operations over the following two weeks. |
+60 patients were identified for free cataract surgery at this camp, and were given appointments for the operations over the following two weeks. |

 ___________________________________________________________________________________________________________________